StevenR123/Istina-Wiki/content/hidden/Magic Item Ideas.md

 ## Oath Stone
 Two sentients must swear an Oath on the stone.
-If one party breaks the letter of the Oath the other knows immediately that the Oath has been broken.
+If one party breaks the letter of the Oath, the other knows immediately that the Oath has been broken.
 The Oath Stone can have only one active Oath.
-If another oath is sworn on the stone it will break the previous Oath and both parties will be informed.
+If another oath is sworn on the stone, it will break the previous Oath and both parties will be informed.

+## Shroud Bomb

+## Far Speaking Stones